ibm-cloud-docs/account/include.md

 `ibmcloud catalog entry-visibility-set <service-id> --includes-add <account-id or account-email>`

-After the includes-add flag, you can add a comma separated list of emails or IDs associated with accounts.
+After the includes-add flag, you can add a comma-separated list of emails or IDs associated with accounts.

 After you run the command, the process to include the resource takes 30 minutes.
 After 30 minutes, log out and back in to your account to see the included resource.

-## Remove an account from the includes list
+## Remove an account from the inclusion list
 {: #remove-exclude}

-Enter the following command to remove an account from the includes list.
+Enter the following command to remove an account from the `includes` list.

 `ibmcloud catalog entry-visibility-set <service-id> --includes-remove <account-id or account-email>`